Students in grades 3rd through 8th (ages 8 to 14) are eligible for Haiku Fest. High school students, please click on What’s New.

 Yes, each participating poet receives a Certificate of Achievement and the opportunity to read her/his poem at the Haiku Festival Awards Program.

-The DEADLINE for poetry submission has been extended to March 31, 2017 @ midnight CST.
+The DEADLINE for poetry submission is Saturday, March 31, 2018 @ midnight CST.

 Finalists will be announced mid-April of each year.
 Please check our website, your email, and with your teacher.

 Poets ages 8 to 14 must submit a written version of ONE original poem on www.HaikuFest.com or via U. S. mail to:Haiku Fest, Post Office Box 450, Chicago, IL 60690 (Questions: 312-253-7453).

 Your poem is compiled anonymously with all other entries and sent to a Panel of Judges.
 Each Judge reads all entries and nominates poems to receive a cash award, prize, etc. The Judges collectively vote to bestow commendations upon the top poems.
 The Judges’ decision is final.
 All Haiku Fest participants agree to have their poems appear on/in the Haiku Fest website, advertisements and annals.
 Haiku Fest Annals are stored at Tulane University’s Amistad Research Center and Columbia College Chicago’s Center for Black Music Research.